Howard Hughes: Glomar Explorer and the taking of K-129

 In 1972, during the Cold War era, Hughes was approached by the CIA through his longtime partner, David Charnay, to help secretly recover the Soviet submarine K-129, which had sunk near Hawaii four years earlier.
-Hughes' involvement provided the CIA with a plausible cover story, conducting expensive civilian marine research at extreme depths and the mining of undersea manganese nodules.
+Hughes's involvement provided the CIA with a plausible cover story, conducting expensive civilian marine research at extreme depths and the mining of undersea manganese nodules.
 The recovery plan used the special-purpose salvage vessel Glomar Explorer.
 In the summer of 1974, Glomar Explorer attempted to raise the Soviet vessel.
 However, during the recovery, a mechanical failure in the ship's grapple caused half of the submarine to break off and fall to the ocean floor.
 This section is believed to have held many of the most sought-after items, including its code book and nuclear missiles.
 Two nuclear-tipped torpedoes and some cryptographic machines were recovered, along with the bodies of six Soviet submariners who were subsequently given formal burial at sea in a filmed ceremony.
-The operation, known as Project Azorian (but incorrectly referred to by the press as Project Jennifer), became public in February 1975 after secret documents, obtained by burglars of Hughes' headquarters in June 1974, were released.
+The operation, known as Project Azorian (but incorrectly referred to by the press as Project Jennifer), became public in February 1975 after secret documents, obtained by burglars of Hughes's headquarters in June 1974, were released.
 Although he lent his name and his company's resources to the operation, Hughes and his companies had no operational involvement in the project.
 The Glomar Explorer was eventually acquired by Transocean, and was sent to the scrap yard in 2015 during a large decline in oil prices.